tasmota/docs/docs/Domoticz.md

 1. Make a new virtual switch to be used with Sonoff by clicking `Create Virtual Sensors`
     1. Give it a name
     2. Select `Sensor Type Switch`
-2. On the Devices page find the new switch by it's name
+2. On the Devices page find the new switch by its name
-    1. Remember it's Idx number
+    1. Remember its Idx number

 ## Tasmota Configuration
 <img alt="Domoticz" src="../_media/logo/domoticz3.jpg" style="margin:10px;float:right;width:15em"> </img>